inspire-group/PatchCURE/README.md

 2. Download data in **Datasets** to `data/`.
 3. Read [`checkpoints/README.md`](checkpoints/README.md) and download checkpoints from Google Drive [link](https://drive.google.com/drive/folders/146Qy-FKgSKrzuaaSluafhm3jYDQzYERj?usp=sharing) and move them to `checkpoints`.
 4. See [`example_cmd.sh`](example_cmds.sh) for example commands for running the code and reproducing PatchCURE results reported in the paper.
+5. See `reproducibility.md` for a more detailed guide for running experiments.
+It was used for artifact evaluation in USENIX Security.

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).